PrasannaAdiga/spring-cloud-with-netflix/README.md

  - And Interceptors are used between spring MVC dispatcher servlet and a specific controllers
  - So Basically Filters are used in a web container outside of spring containers and Interceptors are used inside a spring container.
 So Interceptor can have a complete access on spring context to perform complex logic
  - Use the spring provided filter OncePerRequestFilter if we want to log any request/response which comes to our application from outside clinets.
 This flietr also used to add any custom header to request/response, to deny certain request before it reaches dispacther servlet, to add authentication check, to log request/response details etc
  - Use the spring provided interceptor ClientHttpRequestInterceptor if we want to log any request/response which triggers from our application to outside clients by using RestTemplate.
-Through this interceptor we can also add any custom header to request/response, to deny certain request, to add authentication check, to log request/response objects header, body etc
+Through this interceptor we can also add any custom header to request/response, to deny certain request, to add authentication check, to log request/response objects header, body etc (https://howtodoinjava.com/spring-boot2/resttemplate/clienthttprequestinterceptor/ for reference)
  - If we use Feign to make outside client calls and to log the request and response object details we can use the below Feign bean configuration
     ```
       @Bean